stevegrunwell/wp-password-generator/readme.txt

 = How does the plugin generate passwords? =

-WP-Password Generator non-obtrusively injects a "Generate Password" button into '/wp-admin/user-new.php'.
+WP-Password Generator un-obtrusively injects a "Generate Password" button into '/wp-admin/user-new.php'.
 When the button is clicked, an Ajax call is fired off to '/wp-content/plugins/wp-password-generator/wp-password-generator.php', which returns a randomly-generated password.

-By default, the script creates 7-16 character passwords using alpha-numeric (both upper and lowercase letters) and select (!@#$%^&*()) characters, with no individual character appearing more than once in the password.
+As of version 2.2, WP Password Generator calls the pluggable wp_generate_password() function (which is the same function WordPress uses to create new passwords for users who have clicked "Forgot password?").
+This function can be overridden in a theme or plugin, if desired.

 = Is there anything to configure? =

-No. Version 2.1 of this plug-in does not include a configuration menu.
-If you'd like to modify the parameters of the password generator, the allowed characters and min/max lengths are stored in the wp_options table (wp-password-generator-opts).
-This is updated behavior from previous versions where the characters were set within wp_password_generator_generate(); this new approach will store changes as future versions are released.
+Not directly, but as of version 2.2 the plugin uses the pluggable wp_generate_password() function.
+If a developer chooses to override the function, the passwords created by the plugin will use the same methods and rules applied to passwords created through the "Forgot password?" tool.
+Minimum and maximum password lengths can also be set in the wp_options table (one row with the key of "wp-password-generator-opts"), though there is no dedicated settings page for these values (by default, passwords are between 7-16 characters).

 == Screenshots ==